bp4mc2/bp4mc2.github.io/iri-minting/index.md

 ### 2.1 Information resource

 By design, an IRI identifies a resource [[WEBARCH, section 2.2]](https://www.w3.org/TR/webarch/#id-resources).
-The term "resource" is used in a general sense for whatever might be identified by a IRI.
+The term "resource" is used in a general sense for whatever might be identified by an IRI.
 Traditionally, IRI's are used to identify web pages, images, downloadable files, etc as resources.
 The distinguishing characteristic of these resources is that all of their essential characteristics can be conveyed in a message.
 The term **information resource** is used for these kind of resources.

 ### 2.2 Non-information resource